Here's my growing in a greenhouse guide, more detail as you scroll down.

 Opening the doors of your greenhouse for ventilation allows bees and other Insects to fly in and do the pollination for you.
 It will also help pollination of plants like Sweetcorn that are wind pollinated.

-However if you want to give nature a hand try these tips to pollinate your greenhouse plants.
+If you want to give nature a hand try these tips to pollinate your greenhouse plants.

 Giving nature a hand pollinating greenhouse plants.